maholli/getparts/tutorial.md

 18. If you have a webcam the example script will try and connect.

 19. To return detailed product information, change `product_info=False` to `product_info=True`.

+## Mouser Setup

+Mouser's API is easier to set up but much more limited in its capability.

+1. Navigate to https://www.mouser.com/MyMouser/MouserSearchApplication.aspx and register for an API account

+2. You'll recieve an email shortly containing an "API Key."

+3. Enter the API key into the `DDD` field in barcode_scan.py:

+        app_credentials= {
+            'code': 'AAA',
+            'client_id': "BBB",
+            'client_secret': "CCC",
+            'mouser_key': "DDD"
+        }